Hero background

 Shinjuku Bus Terminal, 4th floor (Information Desk).

-Meeting time: Sunday at 4:00 PM.
-One of our coordinators will be waiting with a sign bearing your name or reading "The Green Lion".
+Meeting time: Sunday at 16:00.
+One of our coordinators will be waiting with a sign with your name or with "The Green Lion" on it.

-From there, together with the other participants, you'll take the direct bus to Kiso-Fukushima, a journey of about 4.5 hours.
-On arrival, you'll be welcomed by the local team and taken to the accommodation in Otaki (about 30 minutes by car).
+From there, with the other participants, you'll take the bus to Kiso-Fukushima, a journey of around 4 hours 30 minutes.
+On arrival the local team will meet you and take you on to the accommodation in Otaki (about 30 minutes by car).

 🚍 Important

-The bus departs shortly after 4:00 PM.
-If you arrive late, you risk missing it and having to spend the night in Tokyo at your own expense.
-We therefore recommend planning your flight so you have plenty of time to reach Shinjuku (allow approximately 1–2 hours from the airport to the terminal).
+The bus leaves shortly after 16:00.
+If you arrive late you risk missing the connection and having to spend the night in Tokyo at your own expense.
+We'd strongly recommend planning your flight to give yourself plenty of time to get to Shinjuku (allow about 1–2 hours from your airport to the terminal).

 💡 Transport costs